laszlocph/website/index.md

 ---
 * Schedule a meeting at [https://calendly.com/laszlocph](https://calendly.com/laszlocph)
 * Reach me at <a href="mailto:laszlo@laszlo.cloud">laszlo@laszlo.cloud</a>
-* These days i'm sitting in central Copenhagen, at [Republikken](http://republikken.net/contact-republikken/)
+* These days I'm sitting in central Copenhagen, at [Republikken](http://republikken.net/contact-republikken/)

 ---
 **NEW** <a href="http://laszlo.cloud/Mastering-test-environments-with-Docker" style="color: red; align: center;">Mastering test environments with Docker</a><br/>